 15 Cross Street

 35. 2 in adjacent mews, plus 2-bedroom lodge and 2 cottages.

 all year except 24–27 Dec.

-lift, lounge, bar, tea room, restaurant, private function rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, courtyard.
+lift, lounge, bar, tea room, restaurant, private function rooms, bakery, free Wi-Fi, in-room TV (Freeview), civil wedding licence, courtyard, public rooms wheelchair accessible.

 per room B&B £109–£259, Set dinner £32, à la carte £40.
 1-night bookings sometimes refused.